hyperledger-archives/sawtooth-core/docs/source/community/contributing.rst

 * The build must pass on Jenkins
 * The PR must be approved by at least two reviewers and there cannot be outstanding changes requested

++**Integrating Github Commits with JIRA**

+You can link JIRA issues to your Hyperledger Sawtooth github commits to integrate the developer's activity with the associated issue.
+JIRA uses the issue key to associate the commit with the issue, so the commit can be summarized in the development panel for the JIRA issue.

+When you make a commit, add the JIRA issue key to the end of the commit message.
+Alternatively, you can add the JIRA issue key to the branch name.
+Either method should integrate your commit with the JIRA issue it references.